Below we serve up glimpses of EPA's history in five different "flavors":

 Oral History Videos

 Alumni have recorded videos on a variety of subjects.
 Most videos are 45 to 60 minutes in length but are broken down into chapters for easier viewing.
 Transcripts and podcast versions of these videos are also provided.
+HERE ARE SOME SUGGESTIONS TO PEEK YOUR INTEREST.

 (18 minutes)From Former Deputy Administrator Hank Habicht talks about management at EPA